heroku/hk/README.md

 #### Unix

 Heroku loves Unix.
 This client should reflect that.
-Commands are single, unhyphenated words that map to their unix ancestors’ names and flags where applicable.
+Commands map to their unix ancestors’ names and flags where applicable.

 ### Installation